INSIGHT-For Dutch province, Ukraine war is a call to pump natural gas

 A national poll for current affairs programme EenVandaag on Dutch public television in late February, for which more than 21,000 people were questioned, found 63% would support resuming Groningen extraction if Russia were to cut off exports to Europe.

-"Here, houses might collapse due to safety problems," Wigbolgus said.
+"Here, houses might collapse due to safety problems," Wigboldus said.
 "There, there is real bloodshed."

 BACKLASH